 Each screening is done in a comfortable setting with a CT lung scan – a painless, noninvasive procedure that provides detailed three-dimensional images of your lungs.
 The entire appointment should take approximately 20 minutes.
 Our radiologist will review the low dose x-ray images for any suspicious spots that need further attention.
 They will answer any questions, and if needed, recommend further testing or treatment.

-Age 55 and over with a 30 pack year* smoking history that are either a current smoker or has quit within the past 15 years; or,
+Patients at high risk are age 55 and over with a 30 pack year* smoking history that are either a current smoker or has quit within the past 15 years; or,

 What does it cost?